neoforged/Documentation/docs/entities/attributes.md

         10.0
     );
-    // We can also check if a given EntityType already has a given attribute. if (event.has(EntityType.VILLAGER, Attributes.ARMOR)) {
+    // We can also check if a given EntityType already has a given attribute.
+    // In this example, if villagers don't have the armor attribute already, we add it. if (event.has(EntityType.VILLAGER, Attributes.ARMOR)) {
         event.add(...);
     }